Rajeshwari-Rudra/bigData-finalProject/README.md

 ![Output after Charting the data](https://github.com/Rajeshwari-Rudra/bigData-finalProject/blob/main/barGraph.png?raw=true)

 ## To create an image of word cloud
-* We need to import "Natural Language tool kit" and "word Cloud" libraries to show the highest word count for given the input file.Then, we need to define few functions to process the data and the result will shown in figure.
+* We need to import "Natural Language tool kit" and "word Cloud" libraries to show the highest word count for the given input file.Then, we need to define few functions to process the data and the result will be shown in figure.
 ```python
 import matplotlib.pyplot as plt
 import nltk